Roxton to Paris

 Surface & Condition

 Good surface condition, gravel and grass.
-Suitable for mountain biking and hiking.
+Suitable for mountain and hybrid biking and hiking.
 Some water holes after rains.
-(Note: The Roxton to Paris trail segment is to be completed by 2018.)
+The Roxton to Paris segment currently ends at CR 22500.
+(Note: The Roxton to Paris trail segment is to be completed by 2019.)

 Downtown Roxton at the Chaparral Rails to Trails Museum.